Anaminus/roblox-library/documents/style-guide.md

 `lowerCamelCase`.

 # Patterns
+This section lists common patterns and idioms.

+There is no need to strictly adhere to these patterns from the start.
+They are more of an ideal.
+It is okay to deviate from or avoid entirely these patterns in the beginning, when your focus is getting something that works.
+A drawing begins with a sketch.
+Learn to identify unidiomatic code, and refine your codebase over time.

 ## Child indexing
 An instance allows a child to be acquired by indexing the instance with its